 And in addition to the above, perhaps the most distinctive characteristic of the Black Shuck was its eyes, red and big as saucers.

 Furthermore, these hellhounds were always said to appear suddenly and without warning, then disappear as quickly as they’d arrived.
-And if you did catch a glimpse of one, it was believed to be either a protective spirit or a portent of death — a family guardian watching over everyone or a warning of certain doom.
+And if you did catch a glimpse of one, it was believed to be either a protective spirit, according to Modern Farmer, or a portent of death — a family guardian watching over everyone or a warning of certain doom.